The Trumpet of the Swan: Plot summary

-The adults grow increasingly concerned about Louis, worrying that he will not be able to find a mate if he cannot trumpet like all the other swans.
+They grow increasingly concerned about Louis, worrying that he will not be able to find a mate if he cannot trumpet like all the other swans.
 Louis's father promises to find a way for him to communicate.
 At the end of summer, the swan family flies to the winter refuge, Red Rock Lakes in Montana.
 Louis decides he should learn to read and write in order to communicate, and flies away from the refuge to visit Sam Beaver.
 Sam takes his swan friend to school with him the next morning.
-Louis turns out to be a natural at reading and writing, and Sam buys him a portable blackboard and chalk so he can communicate.
+Louis turns out to be a natural at reading and writing, and Sam buys him a slate and chalk so he can communicate.
 Unfortunately, because the other swans cannot read, Louis is still lonely.

 When Louis returns to the Red Rock Lakes, he falls in love with a young swan, Serena, but cannot attract her attention.
 Louis's father is aware that trumpeter swans are named after the human musical instrument and becomes determined to acquire a trumpet as a substitute "voice" for Louis.
-The cob crashes through the window of a music store in Billings, Montana and steals a brass trumpet on a cord.
+The cob crashes through the window of a music store in Billings, Montana, and steals a brass trumpet on a cord.
 By the time Louis learns to effectively play the trumpet, Serena has migrated north.
 Instead of accompanying his family north where he might have to face Serena again, Louis visits Sam on his ranch and explains that he feels guilty about the stolen trumpet.
 Sam suggests that Louis should get a job so he can pay the store for the trumpet and the damaged window.
 He helps Louis find a position as camp bugler at Camp Kookooskoos, the boys' camp Sam attends.
 Louis convinces Sam to split one of his webbed feet with a razor blade, making "fingers" so that he can play more notes.

-Over the course of the summer, Louis plays taps, reveille, and mess call, and composes a love song for Serena.
+Over the course of the summer, Louis plays taps, reveille, and mess call and composes a love song for Serena.
 He also receives a Lifesaving Medal for rescuing a drowning camper.
 At the end of the summer, he has earned $100, which he carries in a waterproof pouch around his neck along with his slate, chalk, medal, and trumpet.
 Sam suggests that Louis can get a job with the Swan Boats in Boston.
 Louis flies across country and becomes an instant success, with a salary of $100 per week and a private suite in the Ritz Hotel.